 However, now that the Disney Skyliner is open, Caribbean Beach offers something similar to both Disney’s Hollywood Studios and Epcot.
 Due to having the hub Skyliner station and a second station, Caribbean Beach has direct access to both parks, with less overall transit time than the monorails from the Poly.

 Granted, Magic Kingdom is the flagship park at Walt Disney World, but Disney’s Hollywood Studios is the big ‘up-and-coming’ park thanks to Star Wars: Galaxy’s Edge, Toy Story Land, and Mickey & Minnie’s Runaway Railway.
+Being able to (easily) get to DHS before Early Entry starts is huge, and makes doing Star Wars: Rise of the Resistance with minimal wait much easier.

 Then there’s bus transportation, which leaves something to be desired at both resorts.
 Caribbean Beach has an internal bus loop, and while that’s not as bad as it used to be, it’s still not ideal.
 Similarly, the Polynesian frequently shares buses with Grand Floridian, so it’s no faster than Caribbean Beach.
 Truly, this is a toss-up.